Wakatipu Community Foundation Scholarships

 Kate Moetaua Foundation Scholarship

-One of Kate's final wishes was that a foundation be set up to support talented people in the sporting and arts arena.
-In accordance with her wishes the Kate Moetaua Foundation has been created in 2019.
+One of Kate's final wishes was that a foundation was set up to support talented people in the Sporting and Arts arena so to honour her wishes the Kate Moetaua Foundation has been set up.

 Award Amount: Up to $2000